Georges Trouillot: Other activities

 He was again Minister of the Colonies from 24 July 1909 to 2 November 1910 in the cabinet of Aristide Briand.

 On 31 May 1910 he decreed that the administrators of French Equatorial Africa had the power to adjudicate offenses committed by the indigenous people that could not be tried by the French courts.

 Through his influence, most young men in the Jura were posted to the nearby garrisons at Lons-le-Saunier and Bourg for their military service.

 An unplanned consequence was that at the outbreak of World War I (1914–18) the department suffered disproportionate losses.

 Trouillot's canton of Beaufort suffered particularly large losses.

 Georges Trouillot died in Paris on 20 November 1916.

 His daughter married the future colonial administrator Lucien Saint.

 Publications

 Trouillot was a distinguished man of letters, and published several books.

 These included Du contrat d'association (1902) and Pour l'idée laïque (1906).

 He also contributed to several journals, notably Voltaire and Le Siècle.
+Composer Jeanne Rivet used his text for her song “En Partant pour la Guerre.”